Sorikairox/cogent-assignment/readme.md

 # Description

 My name is Thomas Cruveilher.
-This repository is my submission for an assignment given by Cogent Lab during their recruitment process.
+This repository is my submission for an assignment given by Cogent Labs during their recruitment process.

 # Summary